rachel170/tp/docs/DeveloperGuide.md

 ##### Relationship of review statistics and deck

-To further help the user keep track of their topic mastery, FlashNotes will save the calculated percentage from the last review session initiated in the deck to the `Deck` class, which will be displayed in the Home Mode of FlashNotes, under the relevant Deck's name.
+To further help the user keep track of their topic mastery, FlashNotes will save the calculated percentage from the last review session initiated in the deck to the `Deck` class, which will be displayed in the Main Mode of FlashNotes, under the relevant Deck's name.

 Review Statistics will be saved as the `Deck::resultStatistics` attribute as a String in the `Deck` class implemented